Documentation Index

 Overview

-- Search engine results — the title, description, and image shown when someone finds your event or page on Google
+The platform gives you control over how your content appears in two key places:- Search engine results — the title, description, and image shown when someone finds your event or page on Google

 - Social media previews — the card that appears when someone shares a link to your event on Facebook, Twitter/X, LinkedIn, or other platforms